 Why Does Pregnancy Make You Tired?

-Your body is busy adjusting hormones to maintain your body and the developing baby inside of you.
-It is pretty crazy you are solely responsible for another human life.
-The idea of supporting your life and another one should be a reliable indication of why you are tired (source).
+Your body is busy adjusting hormones to maintain your body’s health and the developing baby inside of you.
+The idea of supporting your life and another one should be a solid indication of why you are tired (source).

-It is essential to try and replenish as many nutrients as possible when enduring morning sickness because dehydration during pregnancy and lack of food will only make your fatigue worse.
+It is important to try and replenish as many nutrients as possible when enduring morning sickness.
+Dehydration during pregnancy and lack of food can cause low blood sugar and can make you more tired.
 They can also cause other issues for you and your baby.

-There are so many reasons you could be feeling fatigued, I mean think about it.
+Remember, there are many reasons why you could be feeling fatigued.
 During that first trimester, you are trying to go through your daily routine, all while your body is busy trying to create organs.

 Don’t Beat Yourself Up

 Can Being Tired Hurt Your Baby?

 As long as you don’t have any underlying health conditions, fatigue is just a normal part of pregnancy.